BioSchemas/map2model/README.md

 ***

-## Updating GitHub Repositories (This section will be updated with a Python automation code)
+## Updating GitHub Repositories (This section will be replaced with an automated Python solution)
 ***
-It is important to note that [Specifications repository](https://github.com/BioSchemas/Specifications) is a submodule of  [bioschemas.github.io repository](https://github.com/BioSchemas/bioschemas.github.io) and also of [map2model repository](https://github.com/BioSchemas/map2model).
+It is important to note that the [Specifications repository](https://github.com/BioSchemas/Specifications) is a submodule of the [bioschemas.github.io repository](https://github.com/BioSchemas/bioschemas.github.io) and also of the [map2model repository](https://github.com/BioSchemas/map2model).
-- For **map2model repository** the folder [docs > specifications_md_files](https://github.com/BioSchemas/Specifications/tree/09d2ec61a31bb6556d994efbc43db68a99ac9651) points to a copy of the Specifications repository.
+- For the **map2model** repository the folder [docs > specifications_md_files](https://github.com/BioSchemas/Specifications/tree/09d2ec61a31bb6556d994efbc43db68a99ac9651) points to a copy of the Specifications repository.
 - For **bioschmas.github.io repository** the folder [_bsc_specs](https://github.com/BioSchemas/Specifications/tree/bf6bf7f991e552e2dee856b0a50248a3d3170093) points to a copy of the Specifications repository.
 - Both copies of Specifications repository (*docs > specifications_md_files* and *_bsc_specs* ) are independent and must be commited separately.
 - The following steps guide yout through this process, but Python code will be added to the map2model module to  automate this functionality.